ganainy/ganainy/README.md

 ### Hi there 👋
-I'm **Amr** — a computer science graduate currently pursuing a master's in Internet Security at **Westfälische Hochschule** in Germany.
+I'm Amr, a computer science graduate currently pursuing a master's in Internet Security at **Westfaelische Hochschule** in Germany.
 I enjoy everything related to technology and software development especially building mobile apps.

 ---